TinkerSo/SmoothOperator/software/README_Software.md

 The `NavigationStack` implements a 2D navigation system using ROS, which integrates odometry, sensor data, and goal poses to generate safe velocity commands for a mobile base.
 It includes the following key components:

-- **Global and Local Planners**: Interfaces (`BaseGlobalPlanner`, `BaseLocalPlanner`) and implementations for path planning.
-- **SLAM Integration**: Modules, such as `slam_gmapping`, for simultaneous localization and mapping.
-- **NavFn Library**: Implements Dijkstra-based pathfinding algorithms.
-- **Hector SLAM**: Provides trajectory generation and map creation capabilities.
-- **Map Server**: A utility to manage and serve map data.

-Here’s a combined and summarized section for the `SmoothOperatorUI` directory, including details about `faceUI.py`, suitable for a `README.md` file:

 ### 2. **Sensor Data Node**

    - Purpose: Node that interfaces with the hardware sensors to provide real-time environmental and motion data.